apache/mynewt-site/docs/chapter1/project1.md

         $ vi ~/.bash_profile
         $ source ~/.bash_profile

-* Next you will use brew to install Go.
+* Next you will use Homebrew to install Go.
 The summary message at the end of the installation should indicate that it is installed in the /usr/local/Cellar/go/ directory.
 You will use the Go command 'install' to compile and install packages (called eggs in the Mynewt world) and dependencies.

         $ brew install go
         ==>